 Two-way radio users are no doubt familiar with the narrowband channel changes that took place on January 1, 2013.
 Those changes required the two-way radio channel size to be cut in half to 12.5K.
 What is less known is the FCC also proposed an additional half size channel split after narrowband was implemented.
-Known as 6.25K or very narrowband, this yet to be enacted channel size would require a totally new approach to two-way radio design and operation.
+Known as 6.25K (very narrowband) this yet to be enacted channel size would require a totally new approach to two-way radio design and operation.

 As a joint engineering venture, JVC Kenwood and Icom began to develop a totally new two-way radio system known as NXDN.
 Next Generation Digital Narrowband.
 NXDN was created and designed from day one to work (and work well) on a very narrow 6.25K radio channel.
 All aspects of normal two-way radio operation were supported.
 Conventional radios, repeaters and wide area Digital trunking systems were created.